-This hand is when all the cards are of sequential rank, not all of same suit.
-Example of this king is 7♣ 6♠ 5♠ 4♥ 3♥ (a seven-high straight).
-In any straight, (Straight or a straight flush) the hand is called King-high straight if the highest card in sequence is a king.
+This hand is when all the cards are of sequential rank, not all of the same suit.
+An example of this king is 7♣ 6♠ 5♠ 4♥ 3♥ (a seven-high straight).
+In any straight, (Straight or a straight flush) the hand is called King-high straight if the highest card in the sequence is a king.

 7. Three of a kind